KenKundert/nestedtext/doc/file_format.rst

     Most remaining lines are identified by the presence of tags, where a tag is:

     #.  the first dash (``-``), colon (``:``), or greater-than symbol (``>``) on
-        a line when followed immediately by a space or line break;
+        a line when followed immediately by an ASCII space or line break;
     #.  or a hash {``#``), left bracket (``[``), or left brace (``{``) as the
-        first non-white space character on a line.
+        first non-space character on a line.

-    Most of these symbols only introduce tags when they are the first non-space character on a line, but colon tags need not start the line.
+    All these symbols except the colon will introduce tags only when they are the first non-ASCII-space character on a line.

     The first (left-most) tag on a line determines the line type.
 Once the first tag has been found on the line, any subsequent occurrences of any of